MrSVCD/LazarustormFanAdapter/Readme.md

 "Tall Side.stl" works in both fan positions.

-If either of the Tall versions of the fan adapter is used in SD card fan position it is considrable harder to change the SD card but is a more compact package over all.
+If either of the Tall versions of the fan adapter is used in SD card fan position it is considrable harder to change the SD card but the result is a more compact package over all.